The best Black Friday deals 2018

 £999 £799 at Currys

 We've mentioned this further up, but with 10 extra inches of real estate, there's a big argument for the 65-inch model.
-The UE65NU7020 has the same great picture quality, the same smart design with pulled-back bezels, and the same £200 saving pre-Black Friday.
+The UE65NU7020 has the same great picture quality, the same smart design with pulled-back bezels, and the same £200 saving.

 LG OLED65B8PLA 65-inch 4K HDR OLED TV